InaJaweed/100-Days-Python/Day01/README.md

-# Day 1 Project: Band Name Generator
+# Day 1 Project Band Name Generator
 ## The Overview
 ### The Challenge
 Create a program that generates a band name from user inputs.